AzureAD/microsoft-authentication-library-for-dotnet/CONTRIBUTING.md

 #### Bug reports

 The more information you provide, the more likely someone will be successful in reproducing the issue and finding a fix.
-Please use the [Bug Report template](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues/new?template=bug_report.md) and complete as much of the information listed as possible.
+Please use the [Bug report template](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues/new?assignees=&labels=untriaged%2Cneeds+attention&projects=&template=bug_report.yaml&title=%5BBug%5D+) and complete as much of the information listed as possible.
 Please use the [latest version of the library](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/releases) and see if your bug still exists before filing an issue.

 Remember to do the following: